ASR389/ASR389/README.md

 <img align="right" height="250" width="400" alt="GIF" src="https://miro.medium.com/max/1272/1*ZSVmWGcc1weENb0ShawWxw.gif" />

-Hi, I'm Ajay Singh Rajawat, a software Developer 🎯 from India :india:🇮🇳, currently, I'm a master's student of Netaji Subhas University of Technology Delhi.
+Hi, I'm Ajay Singh Rajawat, a software Developer 🎯 from India 🇮🇳, Currently, I'm a Master's Student of Netaji Subhas University of Technology Delhi.
 Keen enthusiast to learn new things and love ❤️ building and exploring things.
 Beside's this, I am highly passinate about Blockchain Technology and  loves to talk about its use cases.

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">